Dehghanni/Teofl/Writing.md

 It is human nature to …, that is how our brain works.

-enormously arduous/mammoth/formidable/daunting/unenviable task
+(5)enormously arduous/mammoth/formidable/daunting/unenviable task

 heavy workload/ work overtime

-tedious/humdrum/mundane/monotonous work/job/task
+(4)tedious/humdrum/mundane/monotonous work/job/task

 do a menial job to earn a living

-hard/wearing/enervating/boring/grueling/tiring/fatiguing homework/assignment
+(7)hard/wearing/enervating/boring/grueling/tiring/fatiguing homework/assignment

 increase/augment/escalate/enlarge/boost/develop